The Wild Ways

 What would it be like to live from deep soul, and in accord both with our creative essential nature, and with the natural world, aware of interrelationship and interdependence as felt experiences?
 If we knew, really knew, as Chief Seattle famously said, ‘The earth doesn’t belong to us; we belong to the earth’?
 How can we re-imagine our relationships?

-Time spent outdoors in natural, rural and ancient places such as megalithic Dartmoor, the Devon and Cornwall coasts, the Hebrides and France enables us to feel and deepen this sense of connectedness, and can offer us a lasting shift in understanding.
+Time spent outdoors in natural, rural and ancient places such as megalithic Dartmoor, the Devon and Cornwall coasts, the Hebrides and the French Cévennes mountains enables us to feel and deepen this sense of connectedness, and can offer us a lasting shift in understanding.

-We work with the seasons, the elements, the directions and the cycles of the turning earth, and in all weathers – and with their correspondences in our lives and our imagination.
+We work with the seasons, the elements, the directions and the seasonal cycles of the turning earth through the compass of the Celtic year, and in all weathers – and with their correspondences in our lives and our imagination.

 These workshops re-immerse you in ‘the old ways’ of the land and its inhabitants, and by offering you certain tools help reconnect you to lost and hidden parts of yourself, to your imagination and creativity, and, importantly, to the shared heart of nature, the ‘ground of being’, where briefly we may move beyond the separate disconnected self into world soul, anima mundi.